-Despite the proliferation of blogs, they are still considered a good way to make a living, as long as you have the right amount of followers and can find some sponsors.
+Blog writing is really important and excellent if you want to market your business.
+Despite the proliferation of blogs, they are considered a good way to make a living.
+As long as you have the right amount of followers and can find some sponsors.
 There are also programs like Google that provide ads and pay a small amount based on the number of clicks.
-Basically, there are many ways to make a living as a blogger, as long as you start off your blog properly and update it regularly.
+Basically, there are many ways to make a living as a blogger or influencer.
+As long as you start off your blog writing properly and update it regularly.
 Here are several ways to make that happen.

 Picking the Right Type of Blog

 In order to be successful as a blogger, you need to choose the right niche.
 However, you shouldn’t just go off of what popular bloggers do.
 Above all, you have to be true to yourself.
 For example, just because a popular craft blogger is in the headlines for making a good living if you aren’t a crafter and cannot handle making scrapbook pages or Popsicle stick creations, then craft blogging isn’t for you.
 Furthermore, you also need to keep an eye out for market saturation when marketing your blog.
 If there are too many bloggers in a particular niche, then you won’t be able to have the right kind of marketable impact.
 So, you need to ask yourself a series of questions before you get started.

 These include: what am I good at?
 Another question might be, is there a topic or subject that I’m passionate about?
 Perhaps, you have the time required to turn a hobby into a successful blog writing?
 Most of all, is there a certain niche, like this articles from Ekhartyoga that I can handle that isn’t on the internet already?
 Where does my expertise lie?
 Once you’ve determined the topic of your blog and are convinced that you can be successful and that you will be able to market your blog properly, the next step is to set up your online space.